nasa/Common-Metadata-Repository/README.md

-# hexagram30/event
+# cmr-mission-control

-*An event system for use by hexagram30 projects*
+*An in-process messaging system for communication, coordination, and control between CMR components*

 [![][logo]][logo-large]